StephenGnoza/bookmarkserver/readme.md

 # Function for Report 2 - Top Authors By views

-The function for Report 2 uses a single SQL query that builds on the query in Report 1 by joining the authors table on authors.id and articles.author.
+The function for Report 2 builds on the query in Report 1 by also joining the authors table on authors.id and articles.author.
-The query then returns author.name and count(log.path).
+The query returns author.name and count(log.path) grouped by the author.id ordered by views in descending order.

 Full query: